MaQi-math/maqi-math.github.io/_pages/NablaSeminar2025Fall.md

 Grad Analysis $\nabla$ Seminar is a graduate seminar at Rutgers University, Department of Mathematics, Orgnized by Qi Ma since Nov.
 2024.

 This page is for seminars held in 2025 Fall.
-This semester we meet regularly on Monday at 5:00 p.m. in the graduate lounge (Hill 705).
-We are looking for speakers, please let me, Aprameya or Anupam know if you want to give a talk.
+This semester we meet regularly on Monday at 5:00 p.m. in the Mathematics Graduate Lounge (Hill 701).
+We are looking for speakers.
+Please let me, Aprameya or Anupam know if you want to give a talk.

 To see seminars in other semesters, please refer to [Nabla](../_pages/NablaSeminar.md).